mjdominguez/ECGVisualizer/README.md

 ## Automatic processing

+The automatic processing includes a custom filtering chain based on a pre-selected combination of filters.
+It is described in "Help" menu.

-Here you can check the flow diagram when using the automatic filtering, the pre-congigured patient target and the most common features:
+The complete flow diagram when using the automatic filtering, the pre-congigured patient target and the most common features are detailed next:

 ![ProcessingChain](https://github.com/mjdominguez/ECGVisualizer/assets/26136706/49bc6bd7-2ddf-41d2-ba6b-0f4bfec43cae)